lewisgoing/INFO492B-Week4Lab/README.md

 # INFO492 B - Recording and Mixing Lab

 ## Overview
 In this lab, we will be going over audio processing and mixing, and recording with an audio interface.
+Not everything in this readme needs to be completed in class today; use this as a guide you can reference when producing/mixing your tracks.

 ## Audio Interface Setup
 - On Windows, download Focusrite Control